-FOOD1657 Postharvest Physiology and Handling of Fruit and Vegetables
+Postharvest Physiology and Handling of Fruit and Vegetables

 Staff Contact: Dr C.M.C.
-Yuen C6 S1 L1 T5 Pre or corequisite: FOOD1537 or equivalent
+Yuen C6 S1 L1 T5

+Pre or Corequisite: FOOD1537 or equivalent

 Biochemistry and physiology of metabolism in fresh fruit and vegetables; respiration measurements as an index of metabolism, maturation and senescence; concept of climacteric and nonclimacteric produce; physiological and metabolic changes occurring during ripening.
-Effect of temperatures, role of humidity control and water loss in quality maintenance; use of atmosphere control to delay senescence and ripening.
+Effect of temperature on metabolism; constraints of high and low temperatures; role of humidity control and water loss in quality maintenance; use of atmosphere control to delay senescence and ripening.
 Physiological disorders of stored produce; microorganisms of importance to postharvest tissue; physical and chemical methods of control; postharvest disinfestation and quarantine measures.
 Examination of current commercial storage and marketing operations.

-Postharvest Storage of Foods

-Staff Contact: Dr C.M.C.
+Postharvest Storage of Foods Staff Contact: Dr C.M.C.
 Yuen C6 S1 L2 T4 Prerequisite: FOOD1557 or equivalent